-LEAF 527: Leadership in Non-Profit Organizations and Community-Based Change (3)
+LEAF 527: Leadership in Non-Profit Organizations and Community-Based Change

 This course expands on the student's understanding of Leadership Theory by applying the theories within the context of Not-for-Profit (NFP) organizations.
-Students will have the opportunity to learn about the unique aspects of leadership within the NFP sector through "Guest Speakers" from the sector.
-Within the course students will engage in the exploration of complex system issues such as the role and impact of the Non-profit Board of Directors, budgetary constraints and the impact of governmental regulation and funding guidelines.
-Students will be challenged to study these complex issues within the context of the over-arching responsibility of the Non-profit leader to deliver on the organizational mission while maintaining fiscal viability and sustainability.
-The course will also explore the theory and practice of community-based change.
-Within this exploration, students will consider the level of community engagement necessary for a successful change strategy, the decision-making processes that ensure buy-in and engagement and the strategies to ensure that the different priorities of various stakeholders are considered in the final decision.
-Teaching methods will include: lecture; guest speaker presentations; case studies; interviews with Non-profit leaders and small group projects.
+Students have the opportunity to learn about the unique aspects of leadership within the NFP sector through "Guest Speakers" from the sector.
+The course engages students in the exploration of complex system issues such as the role and impact of the Non-Profit Board of Directors, budgetary constraints and the impact of governmental regulation and funding guidelines.
+Students are challenged to study these complex issues within the context of the over-arching responsibility of the non-profit leader to deliver on the organizational mission while maintaining fiscal viability and sustainability.
+The course also explores the theory and practice of community-based change.
+Within this exploration, students consider the level of community engagement necessary for a successful change strategy, the decision-making processes that ensure buy-in and engagement and the strategies to ensure that the different priorities of various stakeholders are considered in the final decision.
+Teaching methods include: lecture; guest speaker presentations; case studies; interviews with non-profit leaders and small group projects.
 Prerequisites: Majors only.
-Offered spring (Tuesday and/or Wednesday combined cohorts).
-(GR)

-LEAF 528: Leadership in Health Care Organizations (3)
+LEAF 528: Leadership in Health Care Organizations

 This course focuses on the integration of new knowledge, professional leadership practices, critical thinking and experiential reflection to promote an understanding of the role of leadership in healthcare environments.
 This course also focuses on the integration of course content from preceding LEAF classes.
 It promotes discussions of leadership challenges in healthcare and the implementation of evidence-based approaches to developing leadership capacity.
 The course explores leadership theories, and competencies that promote authentic behavior at all leadership levels.
 Emphasis is placed on the unique, complex systems within healthcare and those forces (both internal and external) that impact the decisions of healthcare leaders.
 The course examines healthy work environments, labor/management relationships, risk management practices, budgetary analysis, regulatory influences and diversity in the workplace.
 The course is designed for students preparing to assume the role and duties of a leader, manager, supervisor, officer or governing board member of a healthcare organization.
 Teaching methods include lecture, computer-based assignments, case studies, discourse on current events, special projects and presentations.
 Prerequisite: Majors only.
-Offered Spring (Tuesday and/or Wednesday nights combined cohorts).
-(GR)

-LEAF 529: Transformational Leadership and Organizational Change (3)
+LEAF 529: Transformational Leadership and Organizational Change

-This course examines, in both theoretical and practical terms, the process of organizational change and the critical role that effective self leadership plays in successfully bringing it about and delivering the results required for long-term sustainability.
-Change is examined at two levels, that of the organizational and also from the perspective of the individuals who are leading or impacted by the change.
+This course examines, in both theoretical and practical terms, the process of organizational change and the critical role that effective self leadership plays in successfully orchestrating organizational change and in delivering the results required for long-term sustainability.
+Change is examined at three levels - from the perspective of the individual leader, the impact of change on groups as well as on the organization.
 Topics include the organization as a system, patterns of relationships in a hierarchical organization, how individuals create reality through personal frames of reference, Appreciative Inquiry, resistance to change, change as transition, transformational leadership, the change leader's habits and tactics, and change as a structured process.
-Throughout the course the participants will be encouraged to translate the course content to their work experience, both past and future, and to bring their work experience to the course.
+Throughout the course the participants are encouraged to translate the course content to their work experience, both past and future, and to bring their work experience to the course.
 Learning methodologies include personal reflection and sharing of experiences, case studies, a written project and presentation, completion of leadership/learning log and extensive reading and dialogue.
-Prerequisite: Majors only, Offered Spring (Tuesday nights) and Fall (Wednesday nights).
-(GR)
+Prerequisite: Majors only.
+Session: Summer (GR)

-LEAF 530: Modeling, Branding and Marketing Your Leadership (3)
+LEAF 530: Modeling, Branding and Marketing Your Leadership